HarbdhulQuadri/qfinwallet/README.md

 # QFinWallet - Digital Finance Management System

 ## Overview
-QFinWallet is a comprehensive digital wallet solution that enables secure money transfers, deposits, and transaction management.
-Built with the MERN stack and integrated with Stripe for payment processing.
+QFinWallet is a comprehensive digital wallet solution for secure money transfers and transaction management, built with React frontend and Node.js backend.
+The frontend is served directly from the backend after building.

 ## Core Features
 - 🔐 Secure User Authentication with OTP